06 Jun 2018

 The Executive Director of the Australian Centre for Christianity and Culture, the Rt Rev'd Professor Stephen Pickard, was the guest speaker at the recent Ramadan in the City Program held in Canberra on Friday June 1, 2018 at the Theo Notaras Multicultural Hall, Civic.

-Professor Pickard's address was titled 'Into the Great New World: Pilgrims toward the Common Good' which can be read under the publications section of our website or directly via this link.
+Professor Pickard's address was titled 'Into the Great New World: Pilgrims toward the Common Good' which can be read under the publications section of our website or downloaded in PDF format.

 About 300 people attended this year's Ramadan in the City Program which is organised by the Canberra Islamic Centre operating the Monash Mosque, Islamic Society of Belconnen operating the Spence Mosque, Islamic Forum for Australian Muslims operating the Queanbeyan Mosque and Canberra Muslim Community Inc operating the Gungahlin Mosque.